gardenfi/garden-sol/README.md

 Garden can be setup locally using Hardhat Network or Docker.
 You can choose the method that suits you best.

-Note: The Docker method is recommended for users who do not want to install the prerequisites on their local machine.
+> The Docker method is recommended for users who do not want to install the prerequisites on their local machine.

 #### Hardhat Network